Enabling Google Pay device tokenization

 When a user successfully adds their card to Google Pay, Google Pay stores a uniquely generated token on the device that has its own value.
 This new number, called a dynamic primary account number (DPAN) or device token, is similar to a credit card number.

 A DPAN improves account security because Google Pay passes it to a terminal during payment instead of the actual card number.
-In Google Pay, we refer to the DPAN as a 'virtual account number'.
+In Google Pay, DPAN is referred as a 'virtual account number'.
 Users can only see the last four digits of this number, which are visible on the card details view in the Google Wallet app.

 Android devices support multiple users though, in practice, most devices have only one Android user account.
 User data is stored separately on the device and only one user can be active at a time.
 When a user unlocks their device, they select an account.
 The account selected becomes the active user.